Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Macos Issues

-If you're experiencing device discovery with fitness trackers, try these troubleshooting steps:
+If you're experiencing compatibility problems with game controllers, try these troubleshooting steps:

 Check for interference from other wireless devices in the Connected Devices environment